pydio/pydio-doc-howto/cells_proxy_apache.md

-In this tutorial, we present a basic setup to use an Apache webserver as reverse proxy in front of a Pydio Cells installation.
+In this tutorial, we explain how to use an [Apache HTTP Server](https://httpd.apache.org) as reverse proxy in front of a Pydio Cells instance.

-### Specific Pydio Cells Configuration

-During the installation process, instead of the default settings, enter a configuration similar to this:
+We present a basic vanilla setup and give a few tips to address most common issues.

+### Adapt Cells' internal webserver configuration

+By default, Cells start on port 8080 with a self-signed certificate.
+To adapt your configuration, you have 3 options:

+- open a shell on the same machine where the service is running and call the `cells configure sites` command
+- define (at least) the CELLS_BIND and CELLS_EXTERNAL environment variables or the corresponding flags (see the help for other flags, typically to choose http or https between Apache and Cells)
+- add a `proxyconfig` section in your YAML installation file (or `ProxyConfig` if you use JSON format)

+Doing so, you can define:

+- Bind Address: interface and port on which Cells server is bound.
+It MUST contain a server name (or IP) and a port.
+- External URL: the public URL that you communicate to your end users.
+Note that the external URL must contain the protocol (http or https) depending on wether you do TLS termination at the Apache layer or not.

+A typical example if Apache and Cells run on the same machine:

 ```conf
 +---+------------------------+-------------+---------------------------------------------+